lostjared/acidcam-gpu/ACMX2/README.md

 This keeps `docs/index.html` as a stable redirect to the newest generated docs.

-The command-line engine for **acidcam-gpu**.
-Applies GLSL shaders to live camera feeds, video files, or static images in real time, with optional CUDA-accelerated GPU filters when built on NVIDIA hardware.
-Supports 3D model rendering, audio reactivity, MIDI control, shader playlists, and multipass shader chains.
+The ACMX2 command-line engine applies GLSL shaders to live camera feeds, video files, or static images in real time, with optional acidcam-gpu CUDA filters on NVIDIA hardware.
+It supports 3D model rendering, audio reactivity, MIDI control, shader playlists, and multipass shader chains.
+ACMX2 remains the compatibility backend for existing OpenGL shader libraries while ACMXVK develops the Vulkan path.

 > **NVIDIA GPUs are not required.** ACMX2 is built around an OpenGL/SDL2 shader pipeline that runs on NVIDIA, AMD, Intel, and Apple GPUs.
 The CUDA GPU-filter stack is **opt-in at compile time** via `-DWITH_CUDA=ON` and only requires NVIDIA hardware + CUDA-enabled OpenCV when you choose to enable it.